Skala-Podilska: History

-Geographically the town is located in the western Podolia, hence the name.
+Geographically the town is located in western Podolia, hence the name.
 It is located not far where Zbruch falls into Dniester.
 The town is first mentioned after its fortress that was built in 1360s - 1370s.
 After the Kingdom of Galicia-Volhynia was torn apart between the Kingdom of Poland and the Grand Duchy of Lithuania, the city was secured by the Lithuanian family of Koriatovychi, but later in the 15th century it was passed to the Polish Crown with which it stayed except Ottoman rule between 1672 and 1699 until the First partition of Poland in the late 18th century.
 During Ottoman times, it was nahiya centre in Kamaniçe sanjak of Podolia Eyalet as İskala.
 After this partition, it became part of the Habsburg monarchy except brief Russian rule between 1809 and 1815.
 Because of this precarious location, it has a history of ethnic diversity and has been, during periods of war or political unrest, particularly susceptible to turmoil.

 Prior to World War I, Skala-Podilska was part of the province of Galicia, on the eastern border of the Austro-Hungarian Empire.

 In 1919—after World War I, the collapse of the Austro-Hungarian Empire, and the Polish-Ukrainian War—Skala upon Zbruch became part of eastern Poland.
 It was populated mostly by Ukrainians, Poles, and Jews.
 The town bordered the Soviet Union, from which it was separated only by the Zbrucz River.

 Prior to World War II, Skala-Podilska was home to a significant Jewish population.
 Cossacks from the east frequently crossed over the river to raid the town, focusing their violence and destruction on Skala's Jewish population.

 In 1939—toward the beginning of World War II—the Soviet Union invaded Skala upon Zbruch and forcibly "resettled" many of the Ukrainians, Poles, and Jews to remote areas of the Soviet Union.
 Due both to the forcible nature of these "resettlements" and to the severe conditions of the resettlement regions, these locales have sometimes been characterized as "being arrested and sent to the gulag" (see Gulag#During World War II").